Mitanshu2112/GAME-CHANGERS---GUVI-REVIEW-1/README.md

 On running the application, the login frame will be displayed in which you may register a new customer in order to start interacting with the program.
 The user interface is quite straightforward, but do remember to choose the account as savings or checking in order to deposit or withdraw in order to reduce inconvenience.

+Credit to the following project for guiding us on how to create our own project: https://github.com/saxena-arpit/ATM-Management-System/tree/master